 SPECIAL WELCOME

-There is a special welcome to (NAMES), because the couple are delighted to have you here today, to celebrate with them their love, joy and happiness.
+There is a warm welcome to (NAMES), because the couple are delighted to have you here on this bright and cheerful day, to celebrate with them their love, joy and happiness.
 You have given them so much without asking for anything in return.

 We also wish to commemorate the memory of (deceased family or relative) those who are not able to be with us today.
 So, you will be forever in our hearts today and always.